Leadership & Board of Directors

 Brian Fetterolf serves as the president and CEO of TriState Capital, a wholly owned subsidiary of TriState Capital Holdings, Inc. He holds over 20 years of financial services experience.

 Before coming to TriState Capital, Brian was a senior vice president in the Special Situations Advisory Group of Macquarie Capital Advisors (Chicago) and the head of structuring for Macquarie’s U.S. Commercial Real Estate Finance Group.
 He also worked with LaSalle Bank/ABN Amro as director of structured financial products in the Commercial Real Estate Debt Capital Markets (CMBS) Group.
-He also has served in ownership and director positions in manufacturing, insurance and other financial services companies.
+He also has served in ownership and leadership positions in manufacturing, insurance and other financial services companies.

 Brian holds a Bachelor of Arts degree from Bucknell University in economics, a Juris Doctor degree from Boston College Law School and a Masters of Business Administration Degree from the University of Pittsburgh where he concentrated in finance and accounting.